What this document is (and what it isn’t)

 We’re a security company.
 Walking the talk:

-guardian/is published for review but licensed for hosted use only. - Privacy-by-design wire format.
-No raw user content ever crosses the Sentinel→Guardian boundary; the architecture prevents data accumulation that would itself become a high-value target.
+- Privacy-by-design wire format.
+No live secret ever crosses the Patrol→Guardian boundary; the architecture prevents data accumulation that would itself become a high-value target.

 - CI enforced on every commit.